 - Working with Performance Fellows and faculty in the preparation of one original composition (for 2-6 players with instrumentation coordinated with festival faculty based on enrollment, and approximately five minutes in duration, depending on the difficulty).

-- Composition fellows' works are programmed on the second and third concerts presented by the Performance fellows, and thereby receive ample workshop and rehearsal time on par with all other repertoire presented during the festival.
+- Composition fellows' works are programmed on concerts presented by the Performance fellows during the second week of the festival, and thereby receive ample workshop and rehearsal time on par with all other repertoire presented during the festival.

 - One recorded performance of a completed composition on a public festival concert, and recording of dress rehearsals.